Leonai-do/Multi-Agent-Chat/tasks/Pending tasks.md

 Implemented Stop control wired to AbortController in the live collaboration view.
 Verified by e2e test "send prompt and cancel/complete run cleanly".

 ### [ ✅ ] Task 29 - Provider Abstraction
-Introduced LLM Provider SPI and registry with adapters for Gemini and Groq.
+Introduce LLM Provider SPI and registry with adapters for Gemini and Groq.
 App now routes all generation via providers.

 ### [ ✅ ] Task 30 - Abort/Stop Generation
 AbortController is threaded end‑to‑end; Stop cancels in‑flight calls across all phases.
 Providers support streaming with cancellation.